Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 “Speak” in your brand’s “voice”

 You might describe your brand as sassy, sage-like, or something in between.
-Whatever it might be, establish a clear “voice” that brings consistency and clarity in how you might communicate your brand’s personality – including in emails.
+Whatever it might be, establish a clear “voice” that brings consistency and clarity to how you might communicate your brand’s personality, including in emails.

 You might wonder how subscribers can “hear” your brand’s voice in an email, but they can.
-It’s about word choice and writing style.
-That translates to tone in written communications, and that’s your brand’s “voice.
-Doing so in every email will ensure the right chord is struck.
+It’s about word choice and writing style that translate to tone in written communications—and that’s your brand’s “voice.
+Doing so in every email will ensure you strike the right chord.

-Questions your email brand guidelines should answer include:
+Here are some questions your email brand guidelines should answer:

-• 3-5 adjectives that describe the brand’s tone and voice?
+• What 3‒5 adjectives describe your brand’s tone and voice?

-• What phrases and industry jargon should always be avoided?
+• What phrases and industry jargon should users always avoid?

-• Emojis – usable or not?
-If so, which?
+• Are emojis usable or not?
+If so, which ones?

 • How long should the subject line be?

-• How do you close out my emails?
-Sincerely?
+• How do you close out your emails: Sincerely?
 Best?
 Regards?

-• How many words should be used in an email?
+• How many words should a typical email use?

-Selection of an image (or images) in an email should be made to enhance the quality and clarity of the communications.
-With the colors, words, and style just right, an email can be even more appealing with the right image.
+Selecting the right image (or images) for an email should enhance the quality and clarity of the communications.
+If the colors, words, and style are just right, the right image can make an email even more appealing.
 That doesn’t mean email creators should use rich media for the sake of using rich media.

-Questions about images that your email brand guidelines should answer include:
+Here are some questions about images your email brand guidelines should answer:

-• What image format should be used?
-Gifs?
+• What image format should emails use: Gifs?
 Pngs?
 Jpegs?

-• What is the largest file size to be used for each image?
+• What is the largest file size for each image?
 How can large images be optimized?

-• What subject matter should be included in the images?
-Which should be avoided?
+• What subject matter should they include in the images?
+Which should they avoid?

 Make controlling guidelines easier with automation

 You can exert control easily and effectively with robust, programmable guardrails that ensure every email created by anyone authorized to do so on a decentralized basis is on-brand every time.
-Now, it’s important to realize that HTML code editors or the email builder in your MAP/ESP don’t offer that automated control.
+It’s important to realize that HTML code editors or the email builder in your MAP/ESP don’t offer that automated control, however.

-An Email Creation Platform provides granular brand guardrails that you define and adjust as branding and designs evolve.
-This is done on a centralized basis, so all emails created – on a decentralized basis – are 100% compliant.
-Elements like fonts, formatting, color palettes, and even character or line counts prevent users from “going off the rails” as they create a marketing email.
-That’s done on a centralized basis, so all emails created – on a decentralized basis – are 100% compliant.
+An email creation platform provides granular brand guardrails you define and adjust as branding and designs evolve.
+The platform defines elements like fonts, formatting, color palettes, and even character or line counts to prevent users from “going off the rails” as they create a marketing email.
+Plus, it’s done on a centralized basis, so all emails created—on a decentralized basis—are 100% compliant.

 How one tech company took advantage of automated guardrails